 - Tend to be logical, rational, and concerned with reference points and benchmarks.

-- Tend to be shy and has little ability to be touched or moved by something or someone.
+- Tend to be shy and have little ability to be touched or moved by something or someone.

 - Can be controlling, judgemental, impatient and self-critical.